 Will regular activities look different when they return?

-While we expect our in-person gatherings to feel the same once we fully reopen, like the rest of society, we expect that the way we interact with each other will look at little different for a while.
-We’re going to continue to modify the parts of our services that required physical contact before (such as passing offering buckets and greeting each other with handshakes), and we’re doing everything we can to keep our facilities clean and safe.
+Like the rest of society, we expect that the way we interact with each other will look at little different for a while.
+We’re going to continue to modify the parts of our services and programs that required physical contact before (such as passing offering buckets and greeting each other with handshakes), and we’re doing everything we can to keep our facilities clean and safe.

 What about regular yearly events?

 In the near term, some of our events will gather as an online-only event, and some will still meet in-person (but look a little different this year).
-Student Camp is a good example; we’re hoping to hold a reimagined version of camp as a special in-person weekend event later this summer.
+Keep an eye on our website and social media channels for more information about upcoming events.